 If you’re not living in Korea and you’re planning a visit, then you can make your trip go even smoother by learning a few taxi phrases.

->

-> Take a few minutes and get acquainted with some of the common taxi phrases.
+Take a few minutes and learn how to speak some of the common taxi phrases.
 Not only will you make sure you get to your destination smoothly, but you’ll likely have a more interesting experience.
-Taxi drivers are usually friendly, so by showing that you speak a bit of Korean, you’ll often have an fun conversation on the ride there!
+Taxi drivers are usually friendly, so by showing that you speak a bit of Korean, you’ll often have a fun conversation on the ride there!

->

-> Emergency Korean Phrases
+Emergency Korean Phrases

 Korea is a very safe country, so hopefully you will have a safe and pleasant time here.
 However, emergencies do happen, and it’s always good to know a few key phrases to help make sure that you navigate through them smoothly!